Bucephalus polymorphus: Life cycle

-Influence on Host
+Influence on host

 Bucephalus polymorphus is a parasite residing exclusively in host connective tissues.
-The gonads of its first intermediate host, Dreissena, is the primary target of infection and sporocyst proliferation.
+The gonads of its first intermediate host, Dreissena, are the primary target of infection and sporocyst proliferation.
 As infection intensifies, the sporocyst develops branches through connective tissue passages, emerges from the gonads, and can spread into other body regions.
 Such secondary sites of infection have been previously reported to occur in the digestive glands, the gills, the bundles of adductor muscle, and the mantle epithelium lining the interior of the shells.
 The study found that the digestive glands of infected bivalves appeared to be relatively normal when compared to full bodied, uninfected specimens.
 Within the sporocyst, the cercariae existed within a wide range of developmental stages, indicating that its development is asynchronous.
 It was also observed that heavy infection of the parasite led to host castration, which left the entire gonadal space often occupied by the sporocysts.
 By limiting the infection almost exclusively to the gonads, the parasites have developed an interesting strategy to only use the reproductive energy of their hosts, thereby minimizing the risk of host mortality.
 Extending the life of a bucephalus infected host is important because this allows the parasite to proliferate continuously from year to year, since infected gonads produce cercariae instead of gametes.
 The location of the sporocyst (primarily in gonads), its overall shape, irregular branches, and the morphology of its cercariae with a bifurcated tail, distinguish B. polymorphus from other trematode parasites of zebra mussels in histological sections.